Wheest/wheest.github.io/_posts/2020-07-11-flashing_a_hikey_970.md

 I came back to this after a while, and tried to flash Lebuntu.
 Instead of the original instructions, I tried following the instructions inside the `.rar` file, `lebuntu-rfs_flashing_guide.txt`.
-There appear to be some errors in the instructurions.
+There appear to be some errors in the instructions.
 For me, I had to turn switches 1 and 3 on, and then `cd binaries`.
 Then I could run `./recovery-flash.sh`.
-Note the you need to connect the USB-C connection inbetween the USB and HDMI ports (there are two, only one can be used for flashing).
+Note that you need to connect the USB-C connection inbetween the USB and HDMI ports (there are two, only one can be used for flashing).
 It still did not work, but I got further this time.